 Here are 6 useful tips when trying to master a new language.

-Many people will start with the main goal, such as, “I want to learn the Chinese language” and think that an app will do the trick.
-But, that’s not very helpful.
+Many people will start with the main goal, “I want to learn the Chinese language,” and think that an app will do the trick.
+But that’s not very helpful.

 You need to create concrete goals to help with your motivation and learning.
-In order to be most effective, ask yourself why you want to learn Mandarin and how it will benefit you.
+To be most effective, ask yourself why you want to learn Mandarin and how it will benefit you.
 Do you want to learn basic Mandarin to add the skill to your resume?
-What about to communicate better with clients at work?
+What about communicating better with clients at work?
 Or is all this just for fun?
 Use these answers to come up with your concrete goals.

-Your new set of goals will help guide you to creating a personalized learning plan, but we’ll get to that a bit later.
+Your new set of goals will help you create a personalized learning plan, but we’ll get to that a bit later.

 Now that you have your concrete goals, split them up into short-term and long-term goals.